Audi e-tron electric performance, motor, top speed

 - 1VerdictAudi's first production electric car is impressive, but also outclassed by rivals like the Jaguar I-Pace and Tesla Model X

-- 4Electric motor, drive & performance - currently readingThe Audi e-tron is comfortable and smooth, but far from the last word in sportiness
+- 4Performance, motor & drive - currently readingThe Audi e-tron is comfortable and smooth, but far from the last word in sportiness

 - 5Interior, dashboard & comfortThe Audi e-tron has a fantastic interior and features some showstopping technology

 - 6Boot space, seating & practicalitySeven seats aren't an option, but in other respects the Audi e-tron is practical and family-friendly

 - 7Reliability & safety ratingThe Audi e-tron fares well in both of these areas, with loads of advanced driver aids and a five-star Euro NCAP score